-The Space Symposium, held at The Broadmoor in Colorado Springs, Colorado, USA, has brought together space leaders from around the world to discuss, address and plan for the future of space since the inaugural event in 1984.
-Attendees at that original event numbered barely 250 space enthusiasts, while participants in recent years have surpassed 11,000.
-The Space Symposium has become widely known as the premier U.S. space policy and program forum and as the “must attend” opportunity for information on and interaction among all sectors of space.
+Space Symposium, held at The Broadmoor and Cheyenne Mountain Resort in Colorado Springs, Colorado, USA, has brought together space leaders from around the world to discuss, address, and plan for the future of space since the inaugural event in 1984.
+Attendees at that original event numbered 250 space enthusiasts.
+At the 38th Space Symposium (April 17-20, 2023), over 10,000 people from more than 40 countries participated in the event.
+Space Symposium has become widely known as the premier U.S. space policy and program forum and as the must-attend event for information and interaction among all sectors of space.

 Called the National Space Symposium for the first 29 years, the event was renamed in 2014 to Space Symposium to reflect the event’s truly global profile.

-The caliber of participants, the extraordinary venue and the structure of the agenda create the perfect environment for making contacts and getting business done.
-Our customers tell us their number one reason for attending the Space Symposium is the opportunity to network, meet with customers and make things happen — all in one place at one time.
+The caliber of participants, the extraordinary venue, and the structure of the agenda create the perfect environment for connection.
+Our customers tell us their main reason for attending Space Symposium is the opportunity to network, meet with customers, and make things happen — all in one place, at one time.

-Bringing all of these groups together in one place provides a unique opportunity to examine space issues from multiple perspectives, to promote dialog and to focus attention to critical space issues.
+Bringing these groups together in one place provides a unique opportunity to examine space issues from multiple perspectives, to promote dialogue, and to focus attention on critical space issues.

-Over the years, the Space Symposium has been the stage from which many notable space leaders have addressed the world.
-Prominent speakers have included the vice president of the United States, cabinet officials, such as the secretaries of commerce, transportation and defense, secretaries of the Air Force, directors of the National Reconnaissance Office, commanders of United States Strategic Command, United States Northern Command and Air Force Space Command, NASA, NOAA and FAA administrators, heads of global space agencies, members of Congress and senior industry executives, as well as a host of national and state officials, astronauts and private space travelers.
+Over the years, Space Symposium has been the stage from which many notable space leaders have addressed the world.
+Prominent speakers have included the Vice President of the United States, cabinet officials such as the secretaries of commerce, transportation and defense, secretaries of the Air Force, directors of the National Reconnaissance Office, commanders of United States Strategic Command, United States Northern Command and Air Force Space Command, NASA, NOAA and FAA administrators, heads of global space agencies, members of Congress and senior industry executives, as well as a host of national and state officials, astronauts and private space travelers.

-The Space Symposium's expansive exhibit center features two major halls, configured to provide extraordinary access and exposure for each of the nearly 200 exhibitors.
-The mind-boggling exhibits cover a broad range of the latest in space innovation, ranging from nanotechnology to full-scale spacecraft.
+Space Symposium's expansive exhibit center features two major halls, configured to provide extraordinary access and exposure for each of the exhibitors.
+The remarkable exhibits cover a broad range of the latest in space innovation, ranging from nanotechnology to full-scale spacecraft.

-Each year, the Space Foundation presents a number of prestigious awards during the Space Symposium to mark the phenomenal space-related achievements of both individuals and organizations.
+Each year, Space Foundation presents a number of prestigious awards during Space Symposium to mark the phenomenal space-related achievements of both individuals and organizations.
 Visit our awards page for details.

-Year after year, the Space Symposium keeps up its reputation as the “must attend” space industry event.
-Come see what everyone’s talking about.
-It’s where your customers are!
+Year after year, Space Symposium maintains its reputation as the must-attend space industry event.